 Dirt, organic material and debris acts to shield/protect microbes from contact with disinfectants.
 Thorough cleaning removes this protection and facilitates effective disinfection.
-Consistent, regular cleaning assists in reducing the potential for environmental transmission of microorganisms and processes should be in place to ensure regular effective cleaning ^[37, 38, 50-52].
-Cleaning methods which use firm contact and friction reduces the numbers of microorganisms.
+Consistent, regular cleaning assists in reducing the potential for environmental transmission of microorganisms, and processes should be in place to ensure regular effective cleaning [37, 38,52-54].
+Cleaning methods that use firm contact and friction reduce the numbers of microorganisms.
 Use separate cloths for cleaning and for disinfection.
 Change cleaning cloths frequently to prevent spreading microorganisms from surface to surface.
-Do not be re-dip soiled/used cloths into disinfectant solution.
+Do not re-dip soiled/used cloths into disinfectant solution.
+Use of disposable disinfectant wipes i also appropriate [53].

 Increased frequency of cleaning high touch surfaces is an important contribution to the control of spread of microorganisms during an RI outbreak.
-Surfaces that are considered to be "high touch" include:
+Surfaces that are considered "high touch" include: